cyberconnecthq/cybercontracts/README.md

 PINATA_KEY=
 ```

+0. Run `yarn pre_deploy` to prepare animation url pinata link that is used to deploy

 1. Run `yarn deploy:rinkeby` or `yarn deploy:anvil` for local deployment.
 If you run into any unconfirmed txs, run `yarn deploy:rinkeby --resume` to continue.
 This also verifies contract on etherscan

 2. Run `yarn post_deploy` to update contract addresses and ABI changes